Breaking Promises to Our Future Self

 Time inconsistency is part of being human.
 We all break promises to our future selves at some point.
 But with awareness, discipline, and the right systems, you can turn the odds in your favor.

 At Navia, we believe successful investing isn’t just about choosing the right stocks—it’s also about overcoming the behavioral traps that derail even the smartest investors.
 Our platforms and tools are built to help you stay consistent, so your future self can thank you.
+Ego is one of the loudest of those traps, as when ego manages your portfolio describes, and attachment to what you already own is another, covered in the endowment effect.

 Do You Find This Interesting?